 - If taking pictures featuring people, get their permission if it feels like you are taking a specific picture of them.
 Oftentimes it simply means holding up your camera, nodding, and saying, "Photo?"
 Remember that the people live there.
 They are not there simply for your viewing pleasure.

 - If you are with a group, stay with the group.
 As a tour leader, I'm always conscious of people who are wandering off or who are delaying the whole group while taking pictures.
+Don't be that person who is always the one the rest of the group is waiting for.

 - I have mixed feelings about taking pictures while the tour guide is speaking.
 On one hand, you want to be polite, so don't be disruptive and make a scene while the guide is speaking.
 On the other hand, you paid for this trip and are paying for the guide, and the guide is usually hurrying the group along, and you really want to get some pictures.
 The best thing is simply to use good sense and practice common courtesy.